ishwarchandratiwari/sparkpost-api-documentation/services/ab-testing.md

   + id (required, string, `password-reset`) ...
 A/B Test ID

-<div class="alert alert-info"><strong>Note</strong>: Updating an A/B test creates a new version of the test.
+<div class="alert alert-info"><strong>Note</strong>: Updating an A/B test creates a new version of the test if its latest version is cancelled or completed.
 This effectively causes the test to restart.
 Tests in `running` state must be cancelled before updating.</div>

 + Modify an A/B test properties